OpenGeoScales/CarbonGeoScales/index.md

 ## Users

-By providing harmonized, relevant and ready-to-use multi-scale GHGs emissions open data, CarbongeoScales fulfill the needs of various profiles of GHGs data users and carbon issues specialists:
+By providing harmonized, relevant and ready-to-use multi-scale GHGs emissions open data, CarbonGeoScales fulfill the needs of various profiles of GHGs data users and carbon issues specialists:

 - **Data journalists** specialized in climate change issues who need easy access to standardized open data with visualizations charts and comprehensive documentation to support their articles and reports.
 - **Carbon consultancy specialists** who need GHGs emissions estimates for conducting carbon foortprint analysis to their clients (companies, facility level, municipalities...).
-CarbongeoScales provide them with API access to processed data at different scales.
-API use might be monetized according of request number or specific attributes and features to integrate (data update frequency,support, specific use cases...).
+CarbonGeoScales provide them with API access to processed data at different scales.
+API use might be monetized according of request number or specific attributes and features to integrate (data update frequency ,support ,specific use cases...).
-- **Policy makers** for better mitigating climate actions in various scales and tracking their progress in reducing emissions at various geographical scales by comparative analysis which need standardized data.
+- **Policy makers** for better mitigating climate actions and tracking their progress in reducing emissions at various geographical and administrative scales by comparative analysis which need standardized data.
-- **Scientists** working in downscaling GHGs emissions estimates who need high-resolution bottom-up GHGs emissions estimates for parametrizing carbon monitoring simulation in combination with atmospheric concentration measurements ant image stallite retrieval.
+- **Scientists** working in downscaling GHGs emissions estimates who need high-resolution bottom-up GHGs emissions estimates for parametrizing carbon monitoring simulation in combination with atmospheric concentration measurements and image stallites retrieval.
-- **NGOs** specialists on climate issues and carbon analytics by providing them with standardized data and visualizations to integrate in their reprts, websites and applications.
+- **NGOs** specialists in climate issues and carbon analytics by providing them with standardized data and visualizations to integrate in their reoprts, websites and applications.

 ## Roadmap

 ### Beta version

-The figure below presents prelimenrary roadmap for delivering the Beta version of CarbonGeoScales as a part of Data For Good acceleration 3 months program starting from April 1st 2021.
+The figure below presents prelimenrary roadmap for delivering the Beta version of CarbonGeoScales as a part of [Data For Good](https://dataforgood.fr/) acceleration 3 months program starting from April 1st 2021.
 This first prototype adresses only the standardization of Bottmo-Up GHGs emission data at multiple scales in Fench terriotory.

 ![Roadmap](https://github.com/OpenGeoScales/Management/blob/main/images/Roadmap.png?raw=true)